RabiatS/RabiatS/README.md

 I am Rabiat 😊, an aspiring Computer Engineer and AI/ML enthusiast from Houston, TX.
 This summer, I am excited to be participating in the prestigious Apple NACME Artificial Intelligence and Machine Learning (AIML) Intensive program at the University of Southern California!

 🔭 I'm working on:
-- AI-empowered VR content analysis for safer virtual environments
+- Affordable and Immersive VR Gloves
 - Applying AI/ML techniques to develop innovative solutions
 - Some personal projects
 - Doing cool things 😎